pranav270-create/ingest/docs/index.md

 ## Architecture Overview

-The pipeline is built around a flexible, modular architecture that processes documents through multiple stages.
-It uses a registry pattern for function management and supports various storage backends.
+The pipeline is built around a flexible, modular architecture that ingests documents, executes multiple layers of computation, and upserts vectors into a vector database, all while saving important metadata.

 ### Core Components